9 min read

 I should note that Con Ed is by no means alone in lobbying for their own interests.
 Electric utilities nationally donated $115 million to state-level candidates and political parties during the 2018 cycle.

-Since they're state-granted monopolies, IOUs are regulated by the state.
-In theory.
+Since IOUs are state-granted monopolies, they're regulated by the state.
+At least, in theory.

 Every state in the U.S. has what's called a Public Utility Commission (PUC), a regulatory body with the power to approve or deny proposed utility projects.
-In most states, PUC commissioners are appointed by the governor.
-In 10 states, they're publicly elected.
+In most states, PUC commissioners are appointed by the governor, although in 10 states, commissioners publicly elected.

 PUCs are arguably the most powerful, least known regulatory bodies in the country.
 There are just 200 PUC commissioners who collectively oversee $200 billion in utility spending every year.
 If my math is right, that's a billion dollars per person.
-Meanwhile, some of these commissioners are only making $60k a year.
+But it's not a high-paying job: some of these commissioners are only making $60k a year.

-To put it mildly, this situation creates the potential for 'regulatory capture'.
-It is not at all uncommon for PUCs to be staffed by former utility company employees, or for commissioners to join utility companies as soon as their terms are over.
+To put it mildly, this creates ideal conditions for corruption, which in this context is called regulatory capture.
+It is not at all uncommon for PUCs to be staffed by former utility company employees—or for commissioners to be hired by the same utility companies they regulate in high-paying roles the second their terms are over.
+For a great read on just how shady this whole regulatory business in, dive into this essay:

 Nascent efforts are being made to elect and appoint climate champions and utility reformers to state PUCs.
-The PowerLines organization is doing important work on this front: they just launched a PUC jobs board, so if you've got any engineering, economist, or lawyer friends with incorruptible backbones, consider advising them to make a real impact on how our money gets spent.
+An organization called PowerLines is doing important work on this front: they have a PUC jobs board, so if you've got any engineering, economist, or lawyer friends with incorruptible backbones, consider advising them to make a real impact on how our money gets spent.